pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/aws/neptune/_index.md

 A Cluster Instance Resource defines attributes that are specific to a single instance in a Neptune Cluster.

 You can simply add neptune instances and Neptune manages the replication.
-You can use the [count][1] meta-parameter to make multiple instances and join them all to the same Neptune Cluster, or you may specify different Cluster Instance resources with various `instance_class` sizes.
+You can use the [count][1] meta-parameter to make multiple instances and join them all to the same Neptune Cluster, or you may specify different Cluster Instance resources with various `instanceClass` sizes.

 ## Example Usage